 The details of the recipe are in the recipe card below.
 Here is a visual summary of the process steps:

 Since I grow my own raspberries, I am constantly testing out new recipes that make the best use of them.
-Here are 6 of my favorite raspberry recipes.
+Here are four recipes that have received raves:

 Grow Your Own Raspberries